promise-100/SalesData_Capestone/README.md

      )
      ```

-After analysying my dataset in SQL, I loaded the data into powerbi for further analysis and visaulization.
+- Analysis using Microsoft Powerbi:
-When i loaded the data, i immediately took it power query to check for data intergrity.
+I loaded the data into powerbi for further analysis and visaulization.
+After loading the dataset, i took it to transform in power query where i will clean the data to ensure data intergrity.

 ![Column Quality](https://github.com/user-attachments/assets/11f53443-cc02-4a25-80a8-f54daa817b1c)

-After i ascertained the quality of the data, i began my analyss in microsoft powerbi.
-I started by creating a custom column for Total Sales.
+After i have ascertained the quality of the data, i began my analyss in microsoft powerbi.
+I started by creating a custom column for Total Sales since Total Sales is not originally in my data.

 ![Creating a custom column](https://github.com/user-attachments/assets/7c51cc99-8bcd-4d6f-83e4-b835e79e55b1)